 - Maintain the experimental setup with proper care.

-- The gel-filtration chromatography is generally used to separate organic molecules and to determine their molecular weights and molecular weight distributions.
+- Gel-filtration chromatography is generally used to separate organic molecules and to determine their molecular weights and molecular weight distributions.

-- The gel-filtration chromatography is an excellent technique for removing low-molecular-size contaminants from a purified protein sample for structural and functional analysis.
+- Gel-filtration chromatography is an excellent technique for removing low-molecular-size contaminants from a purified protein sample for structural and functional analysis.

 - The process can be conducted under mild conditions: from 37oC to cold room temperature.

 - The molecules can be separated with a high resolution and greater efficiency.